Vaishnavi26-Kasture/Credit_Card_Fraud_Detection/README.md

-💳 Credit Card Fraud Detection App
+##💳 Credit Card Fraud Detection App

 A simple and interactive Streamlit application to detect credit card fraud using an Isolation Forest model.
 Users can enter transaction details, and the app predicts whether the transaction is normal or fraudulent.\

-🚀 Features
+##🚀 Features

-Load and display a sample of the credit card transaction dataset.
+- Load and display a sample of the credit card transaction dataset.

-Use an Isolation Forest model trained on anonymized features.
+- Use an Isolation Forest model trained on anonymized features.

-User-friendly form for entering transaction details securely (inputs hidden like passwords).
+- User-friendly form for entering transaction details securely (inputs hidden like passwords).

-Predicts transaction status:
+## Predicts transaction status:

-✅ Normal Transaction
+- ✅ Normal Transaction

-🚨 Fraud Detected
+- 🚨 Fraud Detected

-📁 Project Structure
+## 📁 Project Structure

-bash
-Copy code
-├── app1.py        # Streamlit application file
+- ├── app1.py        # Streamlit application file
-├── creditcard.csv # Dataset file (should be in the same directory) └── README.md      # Project documentation
+- ├── creditcard.csv # Dataset file (should be in the same directory)
+- └── README.md      # Project documentation

-🧠 Model Details
+##🧠 Model Details

-Model Used: Isolation Forest (unsupervised anomaly detection)
+- Model Used: Isolation Forest (unsupervised anomaly detection)

-Training: Model trained on all features excluding the Class label.
+- Training: Model trained on all features excluding the Class label.

-Features Highlighted:
+## Features Highlighted:

-Time (time elapsed)
+- Time (time elapsed)

-V1, V2, V3 (anonymized PCA components)
+- V1, V2, V3 (anonymized PCA components)

-Amount (transaction amount)
+- Amount (transaction amount)

 ## ✨ Future Improvements